Eng

 Get In Touch

-Cancel Scrapped Bike Registration Certificate: Guide for Easy Cancellation
+How to Cancel a Scrapped Bike’s Registration Certificate: A Step-by-Step Guide

 For many, a dream bike is the first thing they would buy when they have some money to spare.
 Bikes, apart from being affordable, are also easy to learn and maintain.
 When you buy your first bike, you must try to keep maintained in the best possible condition you can.
 However, unfortunate circumstances might arise where your bike is damaged beyond repair.
 In such situations, you might not have any other option other than scrapping it.
 In such situations, what happens to your bike’s registration certificate?
 And your bike insurance policy?
 Continue reading to learn more about it.